The average salary for a Web Manager is $62,353.

 A wide variety of industries and companies hire web managers, as any business entity with an online presence will need them.
 Educational requirements vary based on pay-scale and the importance of the position, but many require a Bachelor’s degree in a field such as Communications, Journalism, Marketing, or Public Relations.
 Most higher-level positions require a minimum of five years of experience in a related line of work, although many will bypass this requirement for those with Master’s degree…Read more

 - Design, update, and maintain websites in HTML, CSS, Java, and other programming languages.

 - Collaborate throughout the organization to drive web updates of content, style, and usability.

 - Manage special projects and updates to the organization's web presence.

 - Improve search engine optimization, including reporting on usage analytics.

-Popular Skills for Web Manager
+What Are Popular Skills for Web Managers?

-Pay by Experience Level for Web Manager
+What is the Pay by Experience Level for Web Managers?

 Pay Difference by Location